Yeom-YungIn/variable_name_recommand/README.md

 ## introduction

 xlsx_query_generate is a library for creating tables and storing data using the values returned by xlsx's sheet_to_json method.
+This creates a postgresql query.
 As long as the data format is correct (like object[] in TypeScript), you can change Json data into a query.

 ---
 # **USAGE**